-The number of cattle and calves on feed for the slaughter market in Colorado feedlots with a capacity of 1,000 head or larger was estimated at 950,000 head as of April 1, 2018.
-The latest inventory was 1 percent above April 1, 2017 inventory, but no change from the previous month's inventory.
+The number of cattle and calves on feed for the slaughter market in Colorado feedlots with a capacity of 1,000 head or larger was estimated at 940,000 head as of May 1, 2018.
+The latest inventory is 1 percent below last month's inventory and 2 percent below the May 1, 2017 inventory.

 Cattle feeders with 1,000 head or larger capacity marketed an estimated 150,000 head of fed cattle during April 2018.
 This was 6 percent below the previous month's marketings, but 20 percent above the marketings one year earlier.